Cuba in the World: an Intercambio

 · Visit to sugar cane plantation

-· Side trips to a local organic farm, Cienfuegos, & Trinidad
+· Side trips to a local organic farm, and an overnight outside of Havana (location TBC)

 Students will stay at one of the historic hotels located in the Vedado section of Havana and conveniently located to the Ludwig Foundation.
 A generous buffet breakfast will be served at the hotel every morning.